 Relying on the lights is not the only way to determine what’s wrong with your AirPods; it’s just useful when your phone, tablet, or Mac isn’t at hand.

 If you open the case near a connected iOS device, you may press the button on the back of the case and open a readout display of the battery status.
 This will tell you exactly how much battery life is left.
 You can do this when the lights aren’t working correctly, if you forget what each sequence indicates, or if you heard the power down chime.

 This chime indicates that you’re at the 10% mark or the 1% mark.
 Some users may mistake sound issues with low battery charge.
 If your AirPods sound muffled, the first thing you should check is whether or not they’re clean.
 Get rid of the ear wax, dust, and all other debris before testing again.
 Alternatively, try the AirPods on different devices before bothering to reset them.

 One last thing to note is that a reset may not fix your AirPods’ charging issues.
-You can try to clean them up a bit and make sure the connectors work properly.
+You can try to <A href=" clean them up a bit and make sure the connectors work correctly.
 But failing to recharge is usually a hardware issue that can’t easily be solved.

 If you’re not able to fix your issues via hard reset or with any of these other troubleshooting methods, there’s a good chance you AirPods have hardware issues that may not be fixable.
 In this case, your best option is to replace them with a new pair.

 Apple AirPods are super easy to use, especially if you’re using them alongside other Apple devices.